orator-orm/docs/collections.rst

 Introduction
 ============

-The ``Collection`` class provides a fluent, convenient wrapper for working with list or dictionaries of data.
+The ``Collection`` class provides a fluent, convenient wrapper for working with list  of data.

-It's behind every ORM queries that return multiple results.
+It's behind every ORM and query builder queries that return multiple results.
 For example, check out the following code:

 .. code-block:: python